 You must’ve seen the famous movie The Hate You Give, which showcases the story of 16-year-old girl Starr Carter who’s best friend is killed by police.
 This book is a prequel to this story, Maverick, Starr’s father, as a protagonist.
-The novel narrates the setting back in the 90s era and how his kid became responsible.
+The novel also narrates the setting back in the 90s era and how his kid became responsible.

 The process of Maverick teaching and grooming Starr is heart-touching!
 So if you wonder how Starr’s childhood was like under her father’s guidance and why Carter is so strong, do not miss out on this phenomenal book.

 These were the best historical books that you need to get your hands on as soon as possible.
-I think these novels will honestly bring the hope and warmth you need after such a chaotic and gloomy year.
-Try reading these top history books as they are truly hidden gems and will hopefully enlighten you thoroughly in 2021.
+I also think these novels will honestly bring the hope and warmth you need after such a chaotic and gloomy year.
+Try reading these top history books as they are truly hidden gems and will hopefully enlighten you thoroughly in 2023.

 Founder of TheWhuffieFactor.
 Marketing Professional / Avid book lover.
 When not absorbed in the latest rib tickling thriller, Tara loves food, but cooks very badly, enjoys random interactions with strangers, and otherwise spends far too much time reading.
 She lives in the USA, with her sister and an adorable dog, Basket.